Tilt (poker): Advice when tilted

 Once tilt begins, players are well-advised to leave the table and return when emotions have subsided.
 When away from the table, players are advised to take time to refresh themselves, eat and drink (non-alcoholic) if necessary, and take a break outside in the fresh air.

 If none of these work in lessening tilt, players are advised to leave the game and not return to playing until they have shaken off the results that led to the tilt.

 The intent of the advice is to prevent the upset person from letting negative emotions lead to bigger losses that can seriously hurt one's bankroll.

 Tilt must be taken seriously, requiring immediate attention following its presence.
 The progression in poker for chronically tilted players may be significantly hindered as their judgement becomes progressively impaired as agitation becomes more prominent.
-Paying close attention to playing statistics can assist in preventing this, as a statistical overview of recent hands can reduce the players likelihood to play impulsive hands habitually.
+Paying close attention to playing statistics can assist in preventing this, as a statistical overview of recent hands can reduce the player's likelihood to play impulsive hands habitually.